danieleteti/delphimvcframework/README.md

 - ⚡New `TMVCRESTClient` implementation based on *Net components, the previous one was based on INDY Components (thanks to [João Antônio Duarte](https://github.com/joaoduarte19)).

 - ⚡New! `MVCJSONRPCAllowGET` attribute allows a remote JSON-RPC published object, or a specific method, to be called using GET HTTP Verb as well as POST HTTP Verb.
-POST is always available, GET is available only if explicitly allowed. `IMVCJSONRPCExecutor` allows to specify which HTTP Verb to use when call the server JSON.RPC methods.
+POST is always available, GET is available only if explicitly allowed. `IMVCJSONRPCExecutor` allows to specify which HTTP Verb to use when call the server JSON-RPC methods.
 The default verb can be injected in the constructor and each `ExecuteRequest`/`ExecuteNotification` allows to override od adhere to the instance default.

 - ⚡New! eLua server side view support added!
 The View engine requires Lua's dlls so it is not included in the main package but in a sampl project.
 Check `serversideviews_lua` sample.